 DCU's role in the creation, discovery, transmission and translation of knowledge, and the provision of public service creates an environment which is highly conducive to the conception and development of many forms of intellectual property.
 There is always the possibility that such developments may have commercial value, which may be enhanced through the use of patents and other such forms of intellectual property instruments.
-DCU recognises and continues to foster and support the development of inventions for public use and has developed the DCU Intellectual Property Policy which sets out the terms, conditions and ownership rights governing intellectual property created in respect of work carried out in DCU.
-All issues relating to intellectual property will be subject to the University's Intellectual Property Policy and related procedures and contractual obligations.
+DCU recognises and continues to foster and support the development of inventions for public use and has developed the DCU Intellectual Property Policy which sets out the terms, conditions and ownership rights governing intellectual property will be subject to the University's Intellectual Property Policy and related procedures and contractual obligations.